MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 ## About this sample

 This core bot coding sample shows an example of an airport flight booking application.
-It uses a LUIS service to recognize the user input and return the the top recognized LUIS intent.
+It uses a LUIS service to recognize the user input and return the top recognized LUIS intent.

 # [C#](#tab/csharp)
 After each processing of user input, `DialogBot` saves the current state of both `UserState` and `ConversationState`.
 Once all the required information has been gathered the coding sample creates a demo flight booking reservation.
 In this article we'll be covering the LUIS aspects of this sample.
 However, the general flow of the sample is shown below: